-- Running: Generator is running - Quiet Time: Generator not running because of "QUIET TIME" - HVAC: HVAC has demand for generator to run - House & Chassis Batteries: Low Battery has demand for generator to run - House & Chassis Voltage Readout: Displays the current battery voltages - Duration: How long the generator has been running
+- HVAC: HVAC has demand for the generator to run. - House & Chassis Batteries: Low Battery has demand for the generator to run. - House & Chassis Voltage Readout: Displays the current battery voltages. - Duration: Displays how long the generator has been running.

 Setup Pages